origo-map/origo-documentation/content/controls.md

 `snapLayers` | Array of layers that snap is enabled for.
 If undefined, snap will be enabled for all layers.
 `snapRadius` | Distance from point where snap is triggered.
 `useHectare` | True or false if hectare should be used for area between 10 000 and 1 000 000 square meters.
 Default is true and hectare is used, false and square meters is used.
+`highlightColor` | Second (outer) color of the measure lines.
+Valid input is an rgba string, see below for example.
+Defaults to a light blue.
 `hideWhenEmbedded` | if set to true, the control is not added when the map is embedded.
 Defaults to false.

 #### Example measure control